adnapgib/tiny-vdom/README.md

-# A Tiny VDOM implementation written by Typescript
+# A Tiny VDOM implementation written in Typescript
 This Project is build for personal learning